54F-A/multinational-retail-data-centralisation855/README.md

 - Extracts data from various sources (__databases, PDFs, APIs, S3__).
 - Cleans and preprocesses the data.
 - Uploads the cleaned data to a local database.
+- Creates a database schema using primary keys and foreign keys.

 ---